jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ## Chapter 4—Sandglass: The Ever Present Clock

 Ever wondered how the game board is made?
 I mean, volcanoes, stars, everything, how do tiny atoms come together into such unique objects?
-After all, nature does not have a "make a volcano" button like in a video game.
+After all, it's not like nature has "make a volcano" button like in video games.
 Reality has no such shortcuts.
-Instead, each thing in the Universe is a byproduct of the natural laws interacting with each other.
+Instead, each thing in the Universe is a byproduct of the natural laws, the rules of the game, interacting with each other.

 Let's see how with volcanoes.

 Gravity, pulls molten rock downward, while plate tectonics generates immense pressure and heat, and thermodynamics drives heat transfer and energy transformation the entire time.
 Mix them together, and molten rock from deep within the Earth's crust pushes up through weak points in the planet's surface to form volcanoes.

-The interaction of natural forces even makes stars.
-Gravity concentrates huge hydrogen gas clouds into a ball that gets so dense it kick starts nuclear fusion.
-As hydrogen atoms fuse into helium through nuclear fusion, massive amounts of electromagnetic radiation are emitted into space.
+Stars are of course bigger, but made with the same interaction of natural forces.
+Gravity concentrates huge hydrogen gas clouds into a ball.
+Once the density peaks hydrogen atoms fuse into helium through nuclear fusion, emitting massive amounts of electromagnetic radiation into space.
 The enormous energy released counteracts gravity and keeps the star from imploding on itself.

 We could continue non-stop for any natural object, because everything is a byproduct of the forces of nature.
-These forces are always in action and in the process turn atoms into endless objects with distinct material and energy properties.
+These forces are always in action and are always turning atoms into unique objects with distinct material and energy properties.

 And, across the entire Universe, that's how our reality, the game board, is made.

 But just as these forces create volcanoes, stars, and everything else, they also inevitably lead to their destruction.
-Because the same laws that births these objects, will over time, consume them—natural forces both organize and disorganize matter.
+Because the same laws that birth these objects, will over time, consume them—natural forces both organize and disorganize matter.

 And understanding how objects disarrange into their component parts is effectively our game clock; because it tells us how much time we have left.